anoonan3805/anoonan.github.io/index.md

 `2010`
 __Democratic National Committee, Washington, DC__
 <em>New Media Department Intern</em><br>
- Worked with former and current Chairs, director of Communications, and campaign managers to promote online organizing, advocacy, fundraising and communicating through the DNC and OFA websites and social media; awarded lead intern commendation.
+ Worked with former and current Chairs, director of Communications, and campaign managers to promote online organizing, advocacy, fundraising and communicating through the DNC and OFA websites and social media; awarded lead intern commendation.<br>

 `2009-2010`
 __The Warming Place Shelter, Amherst, MA__